Revocable Living Trust - How it Works for Beneficiaries

 There is a misconception that you lose control over assets placed in a trust.
 With a revocable living trust, the creator of the trust retains control of the assets and can move assets in or out of the trust as desired.

 While beneficial in certain situations, a living trust is not the ideal approach for everyone to create an estate plan.
-An irrevocable trust may be preferable to a living trust if your primary goal is to lower the amount of your assets subject to estate taxes.
+An irrevocable trust may be preferable to a living trust if your primary goal is to lower the number of your assets subject to estate taxes.

 A qualified estate planning attorney can review the situation and determine whether it’s the best approach to accomplish your goals.